 Somatic & Attachment Coaching

-Reorganizing the patterns that shape — or prevent — how you connect, toward security, intimacy, and authentic relationship.
+Reorganizing the patterns that shape, or prevent, how you connect, toward safe, secure, and authentic relating.

-This work integrates somatic nervous system work, attachment repatterning, relational repair, and psychosynthesis and developmental coaching to work directly with these patterns at the level where they can actually be reorganized: in the nervous system, the sense of self, and the implicit memory that organizes how we connect, relate, and act before we get to choose.
+This work integrates somatic nervous system work, attachment repatterning, relational repair, and developmental coaching to work directly with these patterns at the level where they can actually change: in the nervous system, the sense of self, and the implicit memory that organizes how we connect before we get to choose.

 This work is right for you if: